zmc0806/cse15L-lab-report4/Lab_Report_4.md

 ### Step 9: Clone your fork of the repository from your GitHub account

 Key pressed: Type `git add . + <Enter>` to add all the changes.
-Type `git commit -m "Fix the bug" + <Enter>` to commit the changes and make a comment.
+Type `git commit -m "edited index1 to 2" + <Enter>` to commit the changes and make a comment.
 Type `git push` to push the request to my github repo.

 ![image](https://raw.githubusercontent.com/zmc0806/cse15L-lab-report4/main/report5-6.jpeg)